kostaskougios/terminal21-restapi/docs/tutorial.md

 This tutorial will use `scala-cli` but the same applies for `sbt` or `mill` projects that use the terminal21 libraries.

+All example code is under `example-scripts` of this repo, feel free to check the repo and run them.

 ## Creating a folder for our scripts

 Create a folder and a file `project.scala` into it.
 This file will help us include the library dependencies and also